7 Reasons to Practice Integrated Business Continuity Testing

 2. Expose potential gaps before an incident occurs

 Testing your business continuity plan allows you and your team to exercise how to approach an incident and find gaps in the plan to address where it needs improvement.
-This is a unique opportunity to practice your recovery strategy and bring your incident management team up-to-date on your business's latest changes.
+This is a unique opportunity to practice your recovery strategy and update your incident management team on your business's latest changes.

 3. Meet rising client expectations

 Customer expectations are getting higher, and your business must keep up with the rising demand for impeccable customer service.

 4. Continually validate and improve your plan